Bicente44/blackjack_vw/README.md

 ## Planned tasks

  - Next important steps program wide
-    - [x] Dealer check for blackjack after getting 10 or Ace
-    - [x] Show dealer value more clearly without showing hidden card.
     - [ ] Show player stats at end of program
+    - [x] Bets entry system (Ideally with timer to be able to change bets)
+    - [ ] Improve bet entry system with timer
+    - [ ] Fix game start initialize deck (Player 1 and rounds == 0 should access game start)
+    - [ ] Set minimum table bets with card initialization phase

  - BjWork System
-    - [ ] Make the ability to Double
+    - [x] Make the ability to Double
     - [ ] Make the ability to Split
     - [ ] Auto stand when hit up to 21 ??